ashukla9/ISB/README.md

 5. Click on "split column," "by delimiter," and then select "tab" as your delimiter.
 6. Delete unneeded rows from the top of the file.
 I deleted through row 36.
 7. Click "close and load."
 8. Delete extraneous rows from in the middle of your dataset (such as information about experimental procedure).
-I deleted rows 1-10 and 16-36.
+I deleted rows 1-10 and 16-36, but you can use your best judgment.
 DO NOT delete the metadata (information about the age, gender, disease state, etc. of subjects) which you will analyze later.
 9. Change necessary names.
 For example, I changed a row name from "sample_characteristics_ch1" to "Gender."
 Other new row names included: "Age," "Disease State," and "Tissue."
+Use your best judgment to decide on row names.
 10. Some of the data says "tissue: temporal_cortex" instead of just "temporal_cortex."
 To fix this, use cmd+h on your keyboard and replace "tissue: " with "".
 Do this for the age, disease state, and gender rows as well.
 11. Search through the data for any NA values.
 Make sure not to delete any "entorhinal_cortex" data (since the name has "na" in it)!
 Then delete rows with NA values (the dataset is large enough that these individuals will not have a big impact).
 12. Since there are four sections of the brain in this data, it's helpful to create a new .csv for each section of the brain.
 To do so, go to "data," "sort," "options," "sort left to right," and then choose the row that has your tissue data.
 Hit okay.
 Your data should now be sorted in alphabetical order by tissue type.